lhat-messorem/syntax_db/README.md

 ##Authentication

-Authentication is not required for the usage of the API.
+The usage of the API doesn't require any authentication.

 ##Queries

-First is an example:
+First, there is an example:

 ```Python
 import syntaxdb